What are the aims of this leaflet?

 Alitretinoin is not a cure but most people will see a gradual improvement in their skin within a few weeks of starting the treatment.
 This improvement should then continue whilst taking the medication and can continue after it has been stopped.
 A course can be given for up to 6 months and can be repeated if the hand eczema recurs.

-Alitretinoin is absorbed into the body with fats.
-It is best to take the medication after a meal.
+As alitretinoin is better absorbed into the body with food containing some fat, it is best to take the medication after a meal.

 Please see below for more information on the Pregnancy Prevention Programme.